Princess Caroline of Monaco: Personal and media life

 Caroline's personal interests include riding, swimming and skiing.
 Since her youth, she has been considered an international fashion icon and one of the best dressed women in the world.
 In November 2011, an exhibition honouring Princess Caroline was opened at the National Museum of Monaco.

 Caroline was romantically linked to many famous men, including Guillermo Vilas; Henri Giscard d'Estaing, the son of former President of France Valéry Giscard d'Estaing; French singer Philippe Lavil; and Bobby Shriver, nephew of former U.S. President John F. Kennedy.
 Following her divorce from Philippe Junot, she was briefly engaged to Robertino Rossellini, the son of Roberto Rossellini and Ingrid Bergman.
 Between her second and third marriages, Caroline had a relationship with French actor Vincent Lindon.

 First marriage

-Princess Caroline's first husband was Philippe Junot (born 19 April 1940), a Parisian banker.
+Princess Caroline's first husband was Philippe Junot (19 April 1940 – 8 January 2026), a Parisian banker.
 They were married civilly in Monaco on 28 June 1978, and religiously on 29 June 1978.
 Their lavish wedding ceremony was attended by some 650 guests, including Hollywood stars Ava Gardner, Cary Grant and Frank Sinatra.

 The couple divorced, childless, on 9 October 1980.
 In 1992, the Catholic Church granted the princess an annulment.